Grim-es/shotariya/README.md

 ### Fixing the armature
 1. Select the armature
 2. Go to the pmxarm_tool panel
-3. Press "Press to Fix" button
+3. Press "Fix Armature" button

 License
 ----------